 We visited Greenville in the winter of 2016 on a Southeast road trip from Miami.
 We have actually been twice to this city – once as a stopover driving over from Atlanta, and the other time from Charleston.
 I read that this city won “one of the top small towns in America” not that long ago, and I can see why!
 It had plenty of great food, drinks, and family-friendly activities.
+It quickly moved up in the ranks as one of our favorite Southeast cities.
 There were plenty of things to do with kids in Greenville SC.
 Check out these ideas if you are headed to this lovely little South Carolina gem.

 Top 3 Things to do with Kids in Greenville SC

 This is one of my favorite things to do with kids in Greenville SC is right in downtown.
 Falls Park on the Reedy has a great central location.
 We parked our car in a lot nearby and walked a quick minute to the park.
 It has a little hiking trail and a neat bridge to cross over.
 We spent about an hour just walking around admiring Falls Park and talking.
 It really was quite scenic and very surprising to be “in” the city.
 There are open areas to sit and picnic or just throw a ball around.
 Many people were walking on the paths and enjoying the outdoors.
 Falls Park on the Reedy should definitely be on the top of your list when you visit.

 This is my pick for the best activity to do with kids in Greenville.
 This is about a

 This place ended up being quite a surprise.
 I had seen that it was one of the best things to do in Greenville on TripAdvisor, and we had some time to kill since we gave up on the bike ride.
 I am so glad we did the Children’s Museum of the Upstate because the kids (8 and 6 at the time) had a blast!
 They had many interactive sections that were educational and entertaining, and they also had a giant play structure in the middle (which my kids did not want to get out of).